hymkor/smake/README.md

 Returns the exit code of a command that was invoked by `(spawn ...)`, if `CONDITION` represents a non-zero exit status.
 If `CONDITION` is not such an error (i.e., `(exit-error-p CONDITION)` returns `nil`), this function raises a `<domain-error>`.

+### (ansi-to-utf8 STRING)

+On Windows, ansi-to-utf8 converts the given string from the current ANSI code page to UTF-8.
+On other platforms, it returns the string unchanged.

 The built-in variables
 ----------------------